- PLAY

 - Chorus:

-- In The Good Old Sum - mer
+- In The Good Old Summer Time.

-- In The Good Old Sum - mer
+- In The Good Old Summer Time.

-- Stroll - ing down the sha
+- Strolling down the shady

-- With your ba - by mine.
+- With your baby mine.

 - You hold her hand and she